Talking Book and Braille Service

 The 1968 Omaha Central High School basketball team made history with its first all-Black starting lineup, nicknamed the Rhythm Boys, and was considered the heavy favorite to win state championship.
 In early March, third-party presidential candidate George Wallace visited Omaha on a campaign stop.
 By the time he left, racial tensions were ignited and star center Dwaine Dillard was in jail.
 A true-life drama of civil rights plays out amidst a city on the brink of riot, with the state's largest high school united by basketball but caught between angry political factions.
 Narrated by Brad Muerrens.
 (8 hours, 30 minutes)

-Shane G. Gilster
+Sports edited by Shane G. Gilster

 Nebraska Story | Sports - Football